yugabyte/yugabyte-db/architecture/design/wait-on-conflict-functional-spec.md

   </tr>
 </table>

-2. **READ COMMITTED isolation level** (exactly as in PostgreSQL) has a dependency on pessimistic locking.
-Note that in general pessimistic locking is orthogonal to isolation levels but READ COMMITTED specifically has a “dependency” on pessimistic locking.
-To be precise, on facing a conflict, a transaction has to wait for the conflicting transaction to rollback/commit.
-On commit, the transaction will fetch the latest version of the row and work on that.
+2. **READ COMMITTED isolation level** (exactly as in PostgreSQL) has a dependency on wait-on-conflict concurrency control.
+To be precise, on facing a conflict, a transaction has to wait for the conflicting transaction to rollback/commit before retrying the statement.
+Once unblocked, the read committed session will operate on the newly-committed data when retrying the conflicting statement.
+If READ COMMITTED is used without wait-on-conflict, we will use an internal retry mechanism which differs slightly from PostgreSQL.

 ### Versioning and upgrades

 This feature is upgrade and downgrade safe.
-When turning the gflag on/off, or during rolling restarts across versions with the flag “on” in the higher version, if some nodes have pessimistic locking on and some don’t, users will experience mixed (but still correct) behavior.
-A mix of both optimistic locking and pessimistic locking will result in the following additional YSQL specific semantics -
+When turning the gflag on/off, or during rolling restarts across versions with the flag “on” in the higher version, if some nodes have wait-on-conflict behavior enabled and some don’t, users will experience mixed (but still correct) behavior.
+A mix of both fail-on-conflict and wait-on-conflict traffic will result in the following additional YSQL specific semantics -

-1. Assume T1 follows optimistic locking and T2 follows pessimistic locking
-2. If a transaction T1 uses optimistic locking and sees transactions that have written conflicting intents -
+1. If a transaction using fail-on-conflict sees transactions that have written conflicting intents -
-    1. if there is even 1 conflicting transaction that follows pessimistic locking, abort T1
-    2. Else, behaviour is as today
+    1. Behaviour is as today
-3. If a transaction T1 uses pessimistic locking and sees transactions that have written conflicting intents -
+2. If a transaction uses wait-on-conflict and sees transactions that have written conflicting intents -
-    1. Wait for all conflicting transactions to end
+    1. Wait for all conflicting transactions to end (including any using fail-on-conflict semantics)